peter88213/aeon2yw/docs/index.md

 ## Features

+### Create a new yWriter project from a timeline

 - The release comes with a template for Aeon Timeline 2 that provides characters, locations and items, as well as yWriter's scene properties such as description and notes.
-- With this template, events get a "Scene" checkbox.
-Events marked as scenes are converted to regular scenes; other events become "Notes" scenes.
+- This template has a *Narrative* arc.
+Events assigned to this arc are considered scenes.
 - The aeon2yw Python script converts Aeon's *.aeonzip* project file into a new yWriter project.
-- Events marked as scenes are converted to scenes in one single chapter.
+- Events assigned to the *Narrative* arc are converted to regular scenes in one single chapter.
 - Other events are converted to "Notes" scenes in another chapter.
 - The scenes have a start time, if the year is between 100 and 9999.
 - The scenes have a duration.